Analytical Provisioning for Attention-FFN Disaggregated LLM Serving under Stochastic Workloads: Mathematical Model

 \subsection{Workload Characterization}

-\paragraph{Request lengths.} Each request has a prefill length $P$ (input prompt tokens) and decode length $D$ (output tokens to generate).
-We model: \begin{itemize} \item \textbf{Prefill:} $P$ follows a bounded distribution with mean $\mu_P$.
-Our analysis requires only the mean; the specific distribution does not affect the results. \item \textbf{Decode:} Empirical analysis of LLM serving traces reveals that decode lengths closely follow a geometric distribution (discrete-exponential) (Figure~\ref{fig:pd_dist}).
-We model $D \sim \mathrm{Geo}(p)$ on $\{0, 1, 2, \ldots\}$, where $p$ is the per-step termination probability, giving mean $\mu_D = (1-p)/p$. \end{itemize}
+\textbf{Request lengths.} Each request has a prefill length $P \in \mathbb{Z}_{\ge 0}$ and a decode lifetime $D \in \{1, 2, \ldots\}$, where $D$ is the number of decode steps the request occupies its slot.
+During those $D$ steps, the decode index takes values $0, 1, \ldots, D-1$.
+We treat $(P_n, D_n)_{n \ge 1}$ as i.i.d.\ across requests, allowing arbitrary dependence between $P_n$ and $D_n$ within a request.
+We assume only that $\mathbb{E}[P]$, $\mathbb{E}[D]$, and the second moment of the per-slot stationary load (defined in Section~\ref{sec:dynamics}) are finite.
+No specific distributional family is required.

-The geometric model for decode lengths is not merely convenient—it reflects the autoregressive nature of LLM generation, where at each step the model may produce an end-of-sequence token with roughly constant probability, independent of how many tokens have been generated.
-This \emph{memoryless property} is key to our tractable analysis.
+\textbf{Continuous batching.} Following standard practice in LLM serving, we use continuous batching: whenever a request completes, its slot is immediately refilled with a new request from the queue, maintaining full microbatches throughout serving.

-\paragraph{Continuous batching.} Following standard practice in LLM serving, we use continuous batching: whenever a request completes, its slot is immediately refilled with a new request from the queue.
-This maintains full microbatches throughout serving.
+\textbf{Cross-worker load balancing.} The $r$ Attention workers in a bundle execute synchronously, so the Attention phase waits for the slowest worker.
+Stochastic request dynamics induce heterogeneous token loads across workers, creating a straggler effect that grows with $r$.
+Implementing load-balancing routing policies~\citep{chen2026universal} can mitigate this gap, though some irreducible variance from stochastic dynamics remains.